thriveweb/deking-new/content/pages/about-guarantees.md

     remove all our building waste and leave your property tidy
   title: 25 Year Structural Warranty*
 bannerTitle: Guarantees
+bannerDescription: >-
-bannerDescription: Our Guarantee's to give you piece of mind
+  Our Guarantee's to give you piece of mind.

+  As we are confident that our workmanship and materials used are of the highest standard we are pleased to be able to offer you a 25 year warranty.
+T's & C's apply*
 bannerImage: /images/uploads/1.jpg
 bannerButton:
   label: Enquire